 Sharing Your Data

-The Trust has contracts and agreements in place for the management of its website and ensures external suppliers have appropriate privacy and security policies and procedures in place.
+The Trust has contracts and agreements in place for the management of its website and for the use of software used to distribute newsletters.
+The Trust ensures external suppliers have appropriate privacy and security policies and procedures in place.

 With the exceptions listed above, we will only share your data with someone with your permission or where we are required to by law.
 We will never use your data, or allow others to use your data, for any marketing purposes other than that expressly connected with Trust activities.